PX4/PX4-user_guide/en/complete_vehicles/atl_mantis_edu.md

 The files to update the Mantis can currently be found on [GoogleDrive](https://drive.google.com/drive/u/1/folders/1LXW66IBGc_SgGLmk0ltl3R8IQYYVUvtz).

 Files include:
+- **autopilot-bootloader.px4**: Autopilot firmware to update bootloader (only to be used during first update).
+- **autopilot.px4**: Autopilot firmware
 - **camera.bin**: Camera firmware
 - **gimbal.yuneec**: Gimbal firmware
-- **autopilot.px4**: Autopilot firmware
-- **autopilot-bootloader.px4**: Autopilot firmware to update bootloader (only to be used during first update).
 - **update.lzo**: RC firmware

 ### Initial complete update

 When starting off with a "stock" Yuneec Mantis G, you need to do an initial complete update of all components in the order below!
+These steps are required in order to unlock the drone and allow flashing custom PX4 builds.
+Furthermore the new bootloader is robuster and prevents the drone from being bricked should a bad custom PX4 build be flashed.

 :::note
 During the initial update you need to update the PX4 bootloader!
 Use **autopilot-bootloader.px4** before **autopilot.px4**.
 :::

 :::note
-Before being able to do px4 updates, the camera needs to be updated.
+Before being able to flash px4 updates to the Mantis, its camera firmware needs to be updated first.
 The camera will not update if a autopilot.px4 file is already on the SD card!
 :::

-### Update Camera
+#### Update Camera

 1. Place camera image **camera.bin** on the SD card.
 2. Power up the drone.